Skip to main content

 Limit areaWhat to know

-Source durationThe current product supports long-form source media, with current project flows capped at up to 120 minutes per source file
+Source durationThe current product supports long-form source media, with most project flows capped at up to 120 minutes per source file and Enterprise accounts capped at up to 180 minutes

-Lip sync durationStandard and Pro lip sync currently cap at 30 minutes, while Lip Sync Studio currently caps at 5 minutes
+Lip sync durationAll lip sync tiers (Standard, Pro, and Studio) currently cap at 30 minutes

 Free previewFree accounts are designed for short trial workflows rather than full production runs